MADE-Apps/legerity/docs/articles/using-legerity/app-manager.md

 - [`WindowsAppManagerOptions`](xref:Legerity.Windows.WindowsAppManagerOptions)
 - [`WebAppManagerOptions`](xref:Legerity.Web.WebAppManagerOptions)

-`AppManagerOptions` and `AppiumAppManagerOptions` are also available for use if you want to use the base implementations to create your own custom implementations for other platforms, as well as customising for your own needs.
+`AppManagerOptions` and [`AppiumManagerOptions`](xref:AppiumManagerOptions) are also available for use if you want to use the base implementations to create your own custom implementations for other platforms, as well as customising for your own needs.

 ## Configuring the app manager to start your app